 Holidays Off: Presidents’ Day, Labor Day, Columbus Day, Christmas and New Years Day.

-Holidays Open: Martin Luther King Day and Memorial Day.
+Martin Luther King Day and Memorial Day.

 Regular facilitators for this group sit include Kathryn Kaplan and Rick Sweeney.
 We may invite guest facilitators from time to time